atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1
 .
 159 I
 I
-ner — Yet, though me was shocked at |
+ner --Yet, though me was shocked at |
 the thoughts of their being kept mi |
-she did not look upon such a provision for them in the atrocious light | it deserved — Having Suffered So much! herself, through her own folly, by be!! the wife of a mam whom she ever • delpiled, she imagined that her daughters might be more happy as mistresses to men of rank and fortune, than as wives to farmers, even to gentlemen
+she did not look upon such a provision for them in the atrocious light | it deserved --Having Suffered So much! herself, through her own folly, by be!! the wife of a mam whom she ever • delpiled, she imagined that her daughters might be more happy as mistresses to men of rank and fortune, than as wives to farmers, even to gentlemen
 I
 farmers.
 She therefore continued to talk to her poor husband about the great designs she had for both her daughters, and the hopes fly had of procuring a very advantageous settlement for her fon; adding, that her girls would, she doubted not.
 Succeed in the world as, well as the Gunnings, and the Dutchels. of